Call-tracking software: Dynamic Call Tracking

 Channel based tracking allows businesses to capture information on call sources down to the marketing channel, such as AdWords, Bing Ads, Organic and Referral Traffic etc. This provides a breakdown of the source of the call but does not provide particular information about the web session (if the call is from an online marketing source).
-This method involves assigning a particular number for a particular source of the web session.
+This method involves assigning a particular number to a particular source of the web session.

-Unique session tracking tracks down to each user session on a website, by pooling numbers and allocating each web session a number for a period of time, also known as dynamic number insertion.
+Unique session tracking tracks down each user session on a website, by pooling numbers and allocating each web session a number for a period of time, also known as dynamic number insertion.
 This allows web-tracking software to accurately link each call to a web session if it results in a call being made to the number shown.
 The data which can be drawn from this method can be: